solvebio/solvebio-python/README.md

 hierarchy in which additional folders, files, and SolveBio Datasets can be stored.
-The folders, files, and SolveBio Datasets in a vault are collectively referred to as "objects" and can be accessed using the `Vault` or `Object` class.
+The folders, files, and SolveBio Datasets in a vault are collectively referred to as "objects" and can be accessed using the `Vault` or `Object` classes.

 Vaults have an advanced permission model that provides for three different levels of access: read, write, and admin.
 Permissions are settable through the SolveBio UI.
 For detailed information on the permission model, please visit this link:

+TODO: Link

-As part of the migration onto Version 2, SolveBio has automatically applied the permissions users have set on Depositories to the new Vaults which we have created to replace them.
+As part of the migration onto Version 2, SolveBio has automatically applied the permissions set on Depositories to the new Vaults which we have created to replace them.

 It is likely that any scripts you have written which utilize the Python client will need to be modified to be compatible with Version 2.